AbrilDAngelo/stake-test/README.md

 - 🔸 **Testing**: No tests included; Jest would be the natural choice for unit tests.
 - 🔸 **Spacing**: Some paddings/margins are hardcoded.
 Ideally, all layout spacing should reference tokens.
 - 🔸 **Accessibility**: ARIA attributes and keyboard navigation need improvements.
+- 🔸 **Clickable elements**: Add distinct hover/focus styles for buttons, cards, and links to improve usability and accessibility.
 - 🔸 **Styling consistency**: Some colors are hardcoded; should be fully tokenized.
 The toast should have the right opacity.
 The cards should follow the max-width defined on Figma.
 I couldn't download the exact font and went for a similar one that I found on Google Fonts (Inter).
 - 🔸 **Centralised error handling**: Should be managed via a global error service and HTTP interceptor, surfacing user-friendly messages through a shared toast.
 - 🔸 **Separate services for API calls or delegation to NgRx effects**: Right now all data is fetched through a single DataComposer.
 A cleaner approach would split it into dedicated services (Instruments, Quotes, Holdings), with the composer/facade combining them for UI.
 In a production setup I’d move this orchestration into NgRx (actions/effects/selectors) for scalability and instant cross-screen updates.